-Solution 4: Installing in Safe Mode with Networking
+Install in Safe Mode with Networking

 If none of the methods shown above helped you at all, it’s possible that there is a third-party program or there is a driver that’s conflicting with the process cause “Installation has failed” error.
 Don’t worry to fix installation has failed error you can do a quick trick to bypass all these third-party programs and drivers.
 Safe mode basically allows Windows to only boot stock/default services and programs.
 To resolve Installation has failed error on Discord, follow the steps below:-

 - Click on the Start Menu icon and hold the right shift button on your Keyboard then click the “Restart” button.